Analysis | Revisiting Trump’s acceptance speech from the Republican convention, four years later

 The pattern Trump used in elevating the issue of crime was the pattern he used over and over throughout the rest of his speech.
 Present and exaggerate a problem, often using cherry-picked statistics.
 Insist that he — and only he — could and would quickly bring it to an end.
 His infamous “I alone can fix it” comment that came later in the speech referred somewhat narrowly to what he presented as a thorough corruption in Washington.
 While the line has been regularly offered out of that context, as we did above, the sentiment it encapsulates was pervasive.

-It’s hard not to consider Trump’s focus on crime and danger outside of the context of the current moment.
-Trump’s reelection campaign has produced a series of ads warning that his presumptive 2020 opponent, former vice president Joe Biden, would preside over similarly dangerous times should he win in November.
-To make that point, Trump’s campaign repeatedly highlights recent acts of violence — violence which, of course, has occurred under Trump.
+It’s hard not to consider Trump’s focus on crime and danger outside the context of the current moment.
+Trump’s reelection campaign has produced ads warning that his presumptive 2020 opponent, former vice president Joe Biden, would preside over similarly dangerous times should he win in November.
+To make that point, Trump’s campaign repeatedly highlights recent acts of violence — violence that, of course, has occurred under Trump.

-Four years ago, he isolated a few datapoint to suggest a country growing more dangerous.
-He noted increases in homicides in large cities, including Chicago and Washington, something he attributed to the administration of Barack Obama’s “rollback of criminal enforcement.”
-That violent crime had reached 40-year lows under Obama went unmentioned.
+Four years ago, he isolated a few data points to suggest a country growing more dangerous.
+He noted increases in homicides in large cities, including Chicago and Washington, something he attributed to the Obama administration’s “rollback of criminal enforcement.”
+That violent crime had reached 40-year lows under President Barack Obama went unmentioned.

 In his first two years in office, the only two for which data are complete, the violent crime rate didn’t drop below the low point seen under Obama.
 It didn’t even match that low.

-Trump also revisited the theme that likely earned him the nomination in the first place.
+Trump also revisited the theme that probably earned him the nomination in the first place.

 “The number of new illegal immigrant families who have crossed the border so far this year already exceeds the entire total from 2015,” he said.
 “They are being released by the tens of thousands into our communities with no regard for the impact on public safety or resources.”

-He then told a story about a young woman killed by an immigrant in the country illegally, something that would become a staple of his speeches as president.
+He then told a story about a young woman who was killed by an undocumented immigrant, something that would become a staple of his speeches as president.

-When Trump similarly focused on immigration during his speech announcing his candidacy the prior June, his announcement was seen as a lark.
-So his accusations that immigrants from Mexico were criminals and rapists led to a private-sector blowback, with business partners cutting ties with the Trump Organization and its CEO.
-That, though, elevated awareness of Trump’s fiercely anti-immigrant campaign rhetoric, rhetoric that matched what conservative media had been telling Republican voters but which Republican elected officials avoided both as a political calculation and, well, because it was largely false.
+When Trump similarly focused on immigration during his speech announcing his candidacy the prior June, his announcement was viewed as a lark.
+So his accusations that immigrants from Mexico were criminals and rapists led to a private-sector blowback, with business partners cutting ties with the Trump Organization and its chief executive.
+That, though, elevated awareness of Trump’s fiercely anti-immigrant campaign rhetoric, rhetoric that matched what conservative media outlets had been telling Republican voters but that Republican elected officials avoided both as a political calculation and, well, because it was largely false.

-Trump’s speech at the convention was one of a few he’s given over the past five years that deliberately tried to remain within the boundaries of accuracy, territory in which Trump isn’t always comfortable. (“I will present the facts plainly and honestly,” Trump said.
+Trump’s speech at the convention was one of a few he has given over the past five years that deliberately tried to remain within the boundaries of accuracy, territory in which Trump isn’t always comfortable. (“I will present the facts plainly and honestly,” Trump said.
 “We cannot afford to be so politically correct anymore.”)
 Doing so meant making a relatively unremarkable situation on the border seem alarming.
 The number of apprehensions at the border in 2015 was also near a 40-year low.
 But the number of families apprehended was higher, so Trump focused on that.

 After Trump took office, the number of families apprehended at the southern border first declined and then soared, pushing total apprehensions to levels not seen in decades.
-This was the catalyst for Trump’s national emergency declaration aimed at building a wall on the border, and thereby upholding a promise he made repeatedly in 2016, including during that speech.
+This was the catalyst for Trump’s national-emergency declaration aimed at building a wall on the border, and thereby upholding a promise he made repeatedly in 2016, including during that speech.
 The number of family apprehensions soon declined (well before the wall was actually built), but the national emergency remains.

 Trump then turned his attention to the economy.

-Under Obama, the great recession, which began in 2008, ended and the nation slowly began to regain steam.
+Under Obama, the Great Recession, which began in 2008, ended and the nation slowly began to regain steam.
 Again, though, Trump cherry-picked numbers, this time highlighting data points aimed at appealing to nonwhite listeners.

-“Nearly 4-in-10 African American children are living in poverty,” Trump said, “while 58 percent of African American youth are now not employed.
+“Nearly 4 in 10 African American children are living in poverty,” Trump said, “while 58 percent of African American youth are now not employed.
 Two million more Latinos are in poverty today than when President Obama took his oath of office less than eight years ago.”

-That figure about African American youth is misleading, as The Post has repeatedly documented.
+That figure about African American youth is misleading, as The Washington Post has repeatedly documented.
 It includes anyone who isn’t working at all — including students or others not actually looking for jobs.
-In 2019, by comparison, 76 percent of blacks under the age of 20 were unemployed.
-By pegging the Hispanic poverty level to the day Obama took office, Trump’s rhetoric benefitted from the fact that poverty levels lagged the economic crisis, meaning that the number of people in poverty grew after the recession ended.
+In 2019, by comparison, 76 percent of black Americans younger than 20 were unemployed.
+By pegging the Hispanic poverty level to the day Obama took office, Trump’s rhetoric benefited from the fact that poverty levels lagged the economic crisis, meaning that the number of people in poverty grew after the recession ended.

-In 2018, it's estimated that the rate of poverty among black children had fallen to around 30 percent.
+In 2018, it’s estimated that the rate of poverty among black children had fallen to about 30 percent.
 Where that figure stands in the current economic climate is unknown.

 Trump also criticized Obama for the trade deficit in goods (which grew under Trump) and for increasing the national debt to more than $19 trillion.
-(It’s now over $26 trillion.)
+(It’s now more than $26 trillion.)

 “And yet, what do we have to show for it?”
 Trump asked.
 “Our roads and bridges are falling apart, our airports are Third World condition, and 43 million Americans are on food stamps.”